bxparks/AceSegment/README.md

 <a name="LedMatrixSingleShiftRegister"></a>
 #### Segments on 74HC595 Shift Register

-The segment pins can be placed on a 74HC595 serial-to-parallel converter chip that can be accessed through SPI.
+The segment pins can be placed on a 74HC595 shift register chip that can be accessed through SPI.
 The caveat is that this chip can supply only 6 mA per pin (as opposed to 40 mA for an Arduino Nano for example).
 But it may be enough in some applications.

 We assume here that the registors are on the segment pins, and that we are using a common cathode LED display.

 ```
-MCU       74HC595             LED display
+MCU       74HC595             LED display (Common Cathode)
 +-----+   +---------+         +------------------------+
 |     |   |       Q0|--- R ---|a -------.              |
 |     |   |       Q1|--- R ---|b -------|--------.     |